Natalie624/Natalie624/README.md

 ### Hi there 👋

-I'm Natalie, a proudly feminine chica who's all about upendinig the sterotypes of female-coders.
-I'm partial to creating awesome websites and love working with Jamstack architecture.
-Netlify and Gatsby are my jam (pun intended!) and Contentful is my go-to headless CMS of choice.
+I'm Natalie, I enjoy hobby programming and am partial to creating awesome websites.
+I love working with Jamstack architecture.
+Netlify and Gatsby.js are my tools of choice and Contentful is my go-to headless CMS.
 I have been working with software teams and managing software product roll-outs for years - all while proudly donning my Louboutins!
 No reason why one can't be both smart and fashionable!
 Here are a few of my projects (some public some not).
 Feel free to reach out to me with questions, collaborations, or anything else tech related.

 Fun Fact: I've lived in 4 different countries.
 I last spent several years at the southern tip of Baja California, Mexico trying to speak better Spanish than my last name would indicate that I do!